zype/zype-ios/README.md

 # Zype iOS Template

-This is a core Zype iOS project.
-It is used to provide an API service layer to zype platform and display the data.
+This SDK allows you to set up an eye-catching, easy to use iOS video streaming app integrated with the Zype platform with minimal coding and configuration.
+The app is built with Objective-C and Zype API.
+With minimal setup you can have your iOS up and running.
 An example of fully functional app that is using a Zype sandbox account

-### Prerequisites
+## Prerequisites

 ```
 XCode
 CocoaPods
 ```

-### Installing
+## Installing

 ```
 1. Clon repo